-For peacebuilding and reconstruction assistance, JICA conducts programs in post-conflict countries or countries with ongoing conflicts such as Afghanistan, Iraq, eastern Democratic Republic of the Congo, South Sudan, and Pakistan.
+For peacebuilding and reconstruction assistance, JICA conducts programs in post-conflict countries or regions with ongoing conflicts such as Afghanistan, Iraq, eastern Democratic Republic of the Congo, South Sudan, Pakistan, Syria, the Palestinian territories, and Mindanao in the Philippines.
 Taking note of the measures employed by United Nations organizations and other agencies active in the relevant region, JICA routinely monitors volatile political and public security situations, carefully surveys regions of activity, and deploys necessary safety equipment such as radios and armored cars in the ongoing conduct of its projects, in order to reduce potential risks.

 Given the ever-present danger of such unpredictable events as kidnappings, coups d'état, riots, and terrorism, practical know-how in dealing with crisis situations is essential.
-To that end, JICA has been conducting more practical Security Risk Management Training and Webbased training programs in conjunction with the United Nations High Commissioner for Refugees (UNHCR) eCentre since 2003.
+To that end, JICA has been conducting more practical Security Risk Management Training in conjunction with the United Nations High Commissioner for Refugees (UNHCR) eCentre since 2003.